zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/README.md

 ## Overview

-This GitHub repository contains the code and tools used in the research paper titled `Robustness of graph embedding methods for community detection` (arXiv here: UNDER CONSTRUCTION).
+This GitHub repository contains the code and tools used in the research paper titled `Robustness of graph embedding methods for community detection` (arXiv here: UNDER CONSTRUCTION!!).
 The project focuses on evaluating robustness of community detection methods based on graph embeddings.
 Below is a brief guide to the organization of the repository.

 ## 0. Package WGE